ReactVision/viro/CO_LOCATION.md

 // onDrag:     drag.push(positionInFrame)
 // on release: drag.flush(); replication.release(id);
 ```

+The interval defaults to `VIRO_REPLICATION_WRITE_INTERVAL_MS`, which is exported so an app that
+writes on its own timer can pace itself against the same number rather than guessing one that
+happens to stay under the relay's limit.

 `unchanged` is a deadband, and it is where most of the saving is: placing something precisely is mostly slow movement, and skipping those writes costs no latency at all.
 It is measured against what was last sent rather than the previous sample, so a slow drag cannot creep any distance one sub-threshold step at a time.